nicktodd/nodejs-course/README.md

 Explore this repository at your own pace using the structured learning materials.
 Each module builds upon the previous one, ensuring a comprehensive understanding of modern web development practices.

 ### Professional Training
-Ready for instructor-led, comprehensive training? **Watchelm** offers:
+Ready for instructor-led, comprehensive training?
+Our partner training companies offer:

 **🏢 Corporate Training**
 - Customized curriculum for your team's specific needs